 Despite NAB's cuts to frequent flyer points on its Qantas- and Velocity-earning credit cards, the new NAB Rewards Platinum Visa stands strong with cardholders earning uncapped NAB Rewards points and then converting those points across to Virgin Australia Velocity, Cathay Pacific Asia Miles and Air New Zealand Airpoints.

-Eligible new customers can also pick up 80,000 bonus NAB Rewards points – worth 40,000 Virgin Australia Velocity points, $400 AirNZ Airpoints Dollars or 26,666 Cathay Pacific Asia Miles – with no annual fee to pay in the first year.
+Eligible new customers can also pick up 60,000 bonus NAB Rewards points, worth 30,000 Virgin Australia Velocity points, $300 AirNZ Airpoints Dollars or 20,000 Cathay Pacific Asia Miles.

 NAB Rewards Platinum Visa credit card: fast facts